Business Administration Lower-Level Certificate

 - Apply appropriate communications skills to work independently and collaboratively within an organization to promote the goals and objectives of the work unit.

-- Recognize how to facilitate successful completion of technical projects.
+- Facilitate successful completion of technical projects.

 - Demonstrate competency in using technical tools, technology, methods, and processes.

-- Recognize professional and ethical behavior.
+- Demonstrate professional and ethical behavior.